Tprrt's Blog

 Populate the sysroot

-The easy way to bootstrap a sysroot is to use Busybox that has been created to offer common UNIX tools into a single executable and it has size-optimized.
+The easy way to bootstrap a sysroot is to use Busybox that has been created to offer common UNIX tools into a single executable and it is size-optimized.
 To create a sysroot, it is only required to add a few configuration files.

 The steps to pull and build Busybox are similar to those of the kernel Linux.